acme42/portal/README.md

 Open here: https://acme42.github.io/portal/

-Sends simple custom JOSN auth tokens to Frontend at http://localhost:8080.
+Sends simple custom JSON auth tokens to Frontend at http://localhost:8080.

 For simplification, token just contains the name of the selected user, no decryption or signature.